Mustafa Pasha Mosque (Rhodes): Architecture

-The mosque has a rectangular shape, with interior dimensions of about 13.7 × 10.7 metres.
-Its roof has one large dome in the center, surrounded by two vaults in East-West direction, and two smaller, shallow domes in the middle.
+The mosque has a rectangular shape, with interior dimensions of approximately 13.7 by 10.7 m.
+Its roof has one large dome in the center, surrounded by two vaults in the east-west direction, and two smaller, shallow domes in the middle.
 The central dome covers the square fronting the prayer-niche, while the rectangular vaults were chosen to accommodate the square shape of the roof.
-The use of vaults in Ottoman mosque and in Rhodes in particular is rather rare, so the ones in the Mustafa Pasha Mosque constitute the sole example of their kind in the whole island.
+The use of vaults in Ottoman mosques, and in Rhodes in particular, is rather rare, so the vaults in the Mustafa Pasha Mosque constitute the sole example of their kind on the island of Rhodes.
 The vaults' roofs are covered with lead stripes.

-The prayer-niche has a special shape in comparison to the niches in the mosque of the rest of the island, as it is not hollowed nor very deep, less than a quarter of a circle.
-It is crowned with an arch the shape of a crescent moon, and surrounded by two cylindrical columns with a rectangular base and Corinthian capitals on their top.
-Nothing whatsoever survives of the portico, which was once considered to be one of the biggest in Rhodes' mosques; Its dimensions are about 17.5 × 6.5 m., consisting of two aisles, and arches that were carried by a total of four columns made of marble.
+The mihrab is not hollowed nor very deep, less than a quarter of a circle, significantly different in comparison to the niches in the mosques in other locations on Rhodes.
+The mihrab is crowned with an arch the shape of a crescent moon and surrounded by two cylindrical columns with a rectangular base and Corinthian capitals on their top.
+Nothing whatsoever survives of the portico, which was once considered to be one of the biggest in Rhodes' mosques; measuring approximately 17.5 by 6.5 m, consisting of two aisles, and arches that were carried by a total of four columns made of marble.

-The minbar of Sultan Mustafa Pasha mosque is among the largest of the surviving marble minbars on the island, made of pieces of grey coloured marble and adorned with a top decorated with Arabic ornaments; underneath is found a writing inscription containing the Shahada, that is the Islamic declaration of faith.
+The minbar of the former mosque is among the largest of the surviving marble minbars on Rhodes, made of pieces of grey coloured marble and adorned with a top decorated with Arabic ornaments; underneath is found an inscription containing the Shahada, that is the Islamic declaration of faith.